finance calculator

 How to use this calculator

-2. Enter the annual interest rate (APR) and the term in years.
+2. Enter the annual interest rate (APR) you have been quoted or want to test, and the term in years (commonly 15, 20, or 30).

-3. See the monthly payment, total interest, and total paid over the life of the loan.
+3. Review the estimated monthly payment, total interest paid, and total paid over the life of the loan.

 Inputs explained